mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 And it's not just a text highlighter, you understand, using the keyboard to navigate you understand life templates, shortcuts, all of those sorts of things.
 Yeah.
 Yeah.
-And then, uh, and then mostly the most important thing for me is probably gonna be team fit because Matt and I, we work quite well together and I'm just looking for a third person, like I'm nominally in charge of the team, but I just really want as the three of us, whoever we are.
+And then, uh, and then mostly the most important thing for me is probably gonna be team fit because Mattie and I, we work quite well together and I'm just looking for a third person, like I'm nominally in charge of the team, but I just really want us the three of us, whoever we are.
-To work well together to gel well, to be able to compliment each other in our skills.
+To work well together, to gel well, to be able to compliment each other in our skills.
 So for example, I'm not looking for someone who's an expert in, in Java, in like cutting edge Java stuff, because me and Matt have both got that.
-Like we both are on top of the new versions of Java and I'm not looking for someone who's necessarily.
-Going to be a very experienced developer advocate because I've got some experience.
+Like we both are on top of the new versions of Java and I'm not looking for someone who's necessarily going to be a very experienced developer advocate because I've got some experience.
 I've got plenty of experience.
 Matt has got some experience.
 We can help teach a lot of that stuff.
 I am looking for someone with complimentary skills.
-For example, I know nothing about AWS or cloud or DACA or any of that stuff.
+For example, I know nothing about AWS or cloud or Docker or any of that stuff.
 And I would really love someone who understood that stuff.

-**Michaela:**: [00:47:06] If somebody wants to apply, they should drive an email directly to you or go to JetBrains, uh, slash and jobs, and then apply there.
-Or how
+**Michaela:**: [00:47:06] And so, if somebody wants to apply, they should write an email directly to you or go to JetBrains, uh, slash and jobs, and then apply there.
+Or how does that work?

-**Trisha:**: [00:47:16] I'm just having a look at this.
+**Trisha:**: [00:47:18] I'm just having a look at this.
 You'll probably hear me typing.
 I think it's JetBrains.
-Yeah.
-Dre jetbrains.com/careers.
+Yeah. jetbrains.com/careers.

-Careers.
+**Michaela:**: [00:47:25] Careers.
 Okay.

-Um, and there, you should be able to look for a developer advocacy role.
+**Trisha:**: [00:47:27] Um, and there, you should be able to look for a developer advocacy role.
 They are sometimes listed as being, as having an office location, but they're not, they're fully remote.
 I think the office location might be just literally, um, you know, like a, a thing.
-The system makes you put in that.
+The system makes you put in there.
 So developer advocacy roles are they're fully remote.
 Ideally we'd like someone in North America because we don't have someone covering that geography and time zone.
 But, um, yeah, it's a fully remote position.

 **Michaela:**: [00:47:51] Okay.
 Okay, cool.
 Very cool.
-So thank you so much for taking the time to talk with me.
-I hope you enjoy the rest of the day and, um, thank you so much,
+So thank you so much for taking the time to talk with me today.
+I hope you enjoy the rest of the day and, um, thank you so much, Trisha.

-**Trisha:**: [00:48:00] Tricia.
-Thank you.
+**Trisha:**: [00:48:00] Thank you.
 It's my pleasure.
-Bye

-**Michaela:**: [00:48:03] bye.
 Bye.

+**Michaela:**: [00:48:03] Bye bye.
 Hey, if you enjoyed my show, it would mean the world to me.
-If you become a Petron, you can find all information on se-unlocked.com/patron.
+If you become a Patron, you can find all information on se-unlocked.com/patron.
 I have some exclusive perks for you.
 Another awesome way to support the show is by helping me spread the word, you can send the episode to a friend or share it on Twitter, Facebook, LinkedIn.